 - The role you would like the Mayor to play (e.g. speech, award presentation, attendance only)

-All invitations will be reviewed by the Mayor.
+The Mayor will review all invitations.
 If further information is required, a staff member from the Office of the Mayor will contact the organizer of the event.

 If you are also interested in obtaining a “message from the Mayor” and/or a letter of greeting for your event program, please submit your request in writing four weeks in advance of your print deadline, to the Office of the Mayor.